Further Information

 Welcome to the Health Poverty Index (HPI) 2008 visualisation tool

-Welcome to the HPI visualisation tool, a collaboration between the Department of Geography and Geosciences, University of St Andrews, the South East Public Health Observatory (SEPHO), and Oxford Consultants for Social Inclusion (OCSI), which is sponsored by The Information Centre for health and social care and previously by the Department of Health.
+Welcome to the HPI visualisation tool, a collaboration between the Department of Geography and Geosciences, University of St Andrews, the South East Public Health Observatory (SEPHO), and Oxford Consultants for Social Inclusion (OCSI), which is sponsored by The NHS Information Centre for health and social care and previously by the Department of Health.

 Use the links above to navigate round the site.
 Please look at the Demo page for information on how to use the site, the Indicators page for information on the datasets, and the Background page for information on the project.
 Go to the HPI Tool page to begin using the tool by choosing areas for which you wish to view information.
 Once you have selected your areas you can view the data in a variety of formats.
 A good starting point will be the HPI work book, it will take you, step-by-step, through some example analyses.